justinnoor/pfhowto/README.md

 - Sample rulest 1 is our base ruleset, which is a formidable starting point for fresh droplets that are not yet hosting any public or high traffic services.

-- Sample ruleset 2 builds on ruleset 1, and is suitable for a public facing web application.
-It includes some highly restrictive measures on its SSH port, and some *prioritization features* on ports 80 and 443.
+- Sample ruleset 2 builds on ruleset 1.
+It includes some highly restrictive measures on port 22, and permits web traffic on ports 80 and 443.